If you’ve read the post About us, then you’ll know Mike’s background is in graphic design. So here’s the story of how our branding came about…

 Designing a brand for a client?
 Easy, my bread and butter.
-Designing one for my own business… hard, really hard.
-I think it’s the amount of pressure I put myself under to produce something increds, but then not having the ability to stand back and analyse like I would when creating any other brand.
+Designing one for my own business?
+Hard, really hard.
+I put myself under a lot of pressure to produce something incredible, and found it very difficult to stand back and analyse, like I would when creating any other brand.

 Endless amounts!
 Netherbyres is just an inspiring place, from the stained-glass windows, the decorative vaulted buttresses (I doubt they’re called this but I’m no Kevin McCloud), the scale of the Grand Hall and marble fireplaces to the incredible grounds with Roe Deer and flapping pheasants.
 Netherbyres has had a long association with gardening and that became the core theme.

 But rather than matching the original features with traditional branding, we wanted to create a real juxtaposition with bold and modern branding and interiors.

 Hours and hours spent drawing foliage in Illustrator (thanks goes to my friend Adam Mitchinson for teaching me how to use Illustrator in 2003).
 I wanted a wordmark and logotype that could work together but also independently, it’s all about flexibility!
 Getting the balance right between the elements proved difficult but many more hours of, for want of a better word – faffing – soon worked.